You want to be your own boss, but you’re not sure what self-employed jobs are out there- well, have we got you covered!

-As a mechanic, you can expect to make a salary of $46,000 per year.
+As a mechanic, you can expect to make a salary of $46,000 per year as your own boss.

 You can use online forums to find local jobs or post flyers in your neighborhood and create a successful online presence to market your great skills.

-If you have computer skills and want to be self-employed, consider becoming a professional web designer.
-This is a perfect job if you want to work from home.
+If you have computer skills and want to be self-employed, consider becoming a professional developer.

 23. Virtual Assistant